You know your landing pages are a crucial cog in the conversion funnel.

 This means it’s more than worth it to invest some time and money into developing great landing pages.
 Though this requires more work upfront than sending ad campaign traffic to an existing page, it will yield much better results in the long term.

-And though creating effective landing pages can be tough, each of the seven platforms on this page can help you do just that.
+And though creating effective landing pages can be tough, each of the seven platforms listed in this guide can help you do just that.

 In fact, I’m confident that any option on this list can be a good choice for your business.